qujohn314/MIT-RSS-2022-Final_Challenge/README.md

 * Modify `__utils__.py` to have the desired patch size (`H`, `W`).
 * Run `python3 annotate_imgs.py --path [path to images to annotate = ./images] --results [path to folder where annotations are saved = ./results]`
     * Click on `n = 10` points bounding the road to create a polygon around it, thus marking all patches in those as ones on the road.
 Then, close the window to move on to the next image.
 You may need to close out a tiny menu window between images too.
+    * This can be run in Docker, but requires a bit of setup.
+First, `sudo apt install python3-pip python3-tk`.
+Then, `pip3 install matplotlib pillow Shapely`, and any other library that isn't already installed / throws an error.

 Now, time to build your neural net and train: